Grab 35-40 cm of floss. Hold the floss & wrap it around each middle finger, keeping a short section taut between your thumbs and index fingers.

 Gently slide up and down in a zig-zag pattern.

 Don’t forget to floss just under the gum line, using an up-and-down motion.
-When changing side, make sure to use a clean section of floss.
+When changing sides, make sure to use a clean section of floss.

 A FEW THINGS you may be wondering about: